 Educational psychology is the practice of applying psychological theories and ideas to the difficulties that can arise for pupils, teachers, families and schools.

-EPs apply psychology in their work with families, schools, and young people to support young people’s learning, development, and emotional wellbeing from age 0-25.
-EPs have in-depth knowledge, understanding and research skills at a masters and doctorate level and are registered with the HCPC.
+Educational Psychologists (EPs) apply psychology in their work with families, schools, and young people to support young people’s learning, development, and emotional wellbeing from age 0-25.
+EPs have in-depth knowledge, understanding and research skills at a masters and doctorate level and are registered with the Health and Care Professions Council.